FaiqueAli/actions-with-jfrog/Readme.md

-This is test repo for jFrog artifactory by following the steps from https://github.com/jfrog/project-examples/tree/master/github-action-examples/simple-github-action-example repo.
+This is test repo for jFrog artifactory
+This repo follows the steps from https://github.com/jfrog/project-examples/tree/master/github-action-examples/simple-github-action-example repo.